PixxxeL/regular-gulpfile/README.md

 new-client.bat
 ```

-For create new project on Linux (not implemented yet) download `new-client.sh` file and run it:
+For create new project on Linux download `new-client.sh` file and run it:
 ```shell
 new-client.sh
 ```